ray-project/ray/doc/source/serve/configure-serve-deployment.md

       num_gpus: 0.0
 ```

-### Overriding deployment settings
+### Order of Priority

+You can set parameters to different values in various locations.
 For each individual parameter, the order of priority is (from highest to lowest):

 1. Serve Config file
 2. Application code (either through the `@serve.deployment` decorator or through `.options()`)
 3. Serve defaults

-In other words, if a parameter for a deployment is specified in the config file and the application code, Serve will use the config file's value.
-If it's only specified in the code, Serve will use the value specified in the code.
-If the parameter is specified anywhere, Serve will use the default for that parameter.
+In other words, if you specify a parameter for a deployment in the config file and the application code, Serve uses the config file's value.
+If it's only specified in the code, Serve uses the value you specified in the code.
+If you don't specify the parameter anywhere, Serve uses the default for that parameter.

-For example, if you have the following application code which contains a single deployment `ExampleDeployment`:
+For example, the following application code contains a single deployment `ExampleDeployment`:

 ```python
 @serve.deployment(num_replicas=2, graceful_shutdown_timeout_s=6)